 Established in 1848, BSCES is the oldest engineering society in the United States and currently supports over 3,400 members throughout Massachusetts.
 On April 26, 1848, BSCE founding members met at the U.S. Hotel in Boston to discuss forming a society for civil engineers.
 Since that time, the Boston Society of Civil Engineers has been at the forefront of the industry.
-Editors of the of the BSCES Civil Engineering Practice Journal has published 98 volumes of scholarly, peer-reviewed technical articles almost continuously since 1914, with only a short break during World War I. This printed publication is now being produced online.
+Editors of the of the BSCES Civil Engineering Practice Journal published 98 volumes of scholarly, peer-reviewed technical articles almost continuously between 1914 and 2012, with only a short break during World War I. This printed publication is now being produced online.

 In 1974, BSCES formally became a Section of ASCE following a merger with ASCE's Massachusetts Section.
 Ten years later, BSCES was instrumental in the formation of The Engineering Center, already a focal point for our professions throughout New England.
 With The Engineering Center Education Trust, BSCES staff is now headquartered at One Walnut Street in Boston, MA.
 It is appropriate that BSCES, as the oldest technical society in the United States, should have its headquarters in a building that reflects heritage and prestige.

 To read a history of the Society published in the 1986 Journal, click here.